nichy-consortium/nichy/docs/resources/how_to_guides/data_sharing.md

 If your site already has a spreadsheet containing the clinical and demographic variables for all participants, you can share this directly as a single TSV (tab-separated values) file, with all variables as columns and all participants as rows. **Avoid Excel files with multiple tabs, merged cells, or comments, as these are difficult to parse and combine across sites.**

-For this option, we ask you to create a data dictionary using Neurobagel.
+For this option, we ask you to create a **data dictionary** using Neurobagel.
+A data dictionary is a structured file that documents what each variable in your spreadsheet means and how the values are coded.
 Convert your spreadsheet to a TSV format and follow the detailed instructions on our [Neurobagel data annotation page](./Neurobagel_data_annotation.md).
-Please name your file as follows: NICHY_[YourSiteName]_clinicaldata.tsv (for example: NICHY_Amsterdam_clinicaldata.tsv).
+Please name your spreadsheet as follows: NICHY_[YourSiteName]_clinicaldata.tsv (for example: NICHY_Amsterdam_clinicaldata.tsv).

 !!! warning "What to upload?"
     Upload both the clinical data spreadsheet and the data dictionary (NICHY_[YourSiteName]_clinicaldata_annotated.json) to the SURFdrive folder for your site.